If someone would propose you to visit Aurland in Norway, would you even know where to go? Have you ever heard of Aurlandsfjord?

 The whole abandoned village is a scenic spot for your Instagram!
 It already played as a set for different movies, so make use of those time-worn backgrounds!

 Step into this rural museum of Aurlandsfjord, open doors, and explore!

-5. Visit Aurland Shoe Factory, home of the original penny loafers!
+5. Discover Aurland shoes, the original penny loafers!